 - offer access to supported internships.

-Learning Disability Wales is leading a consortium of organisations to deliver the Engage to Change project.
-This includes supported employment agencies ELITE and Agoriad Cyf, self-advocacy group All Wales People First, and the National Centre for Mental Health at Cardiff University.
-The project is also working in collaboration with supported internship programme DFN Project SEARCH.
+Learning Disability Wales is leading a consortium of organisations that delivered the Engage to Change project.
+This included supported employment agencies ELITE and Agoriad Cyf, the self-advocacy group All Wales People First, and the National Centre for Mental Health at Cardiff University.
+The project is also working in collaboration with the supported internship programme DFN Project SEARCH.
+See more information on each partner below: